Chukwu octuplets

 The Chukwu octuplets were the fifth set of live-born octuplets in recorded history, and the first to have seven of eight children survive infancy.
-The birth happened in December 1998.
+They were born in December 1998.

 Family history

 The six girls and two boys were born in December 1998 at St. Luke's Episcopal Hospital in Houston, Texas.
 Their parents — mother, Nkem Chukwu and father, Iyke Louis Udobi — are both Nigerian-born American citizens.